-Pill Time – Home delivery pharmacy of medication, Are they any good?
-According to PillTime’s website: “PillTime does everything your high street pharmacy does, while making your life more convenient and medication easier to manage.
+Pill Time – Home delivery pharmacy service of medication.
+Are they any good?
+According to PillTime’s website: “PillTime does everything your high street pharmacy does while making your life more convenient and medication easier to manage.

 “We get your prescription from your GP, pre-pack your medication by the dose into clearly labelled pouches and deliver it to your door – as easy as that”.